Nk0m/B-cosmetic-repo/README.md

 Barvanie Cosmetics is a site that sell lips products to increase the volume.
 It is an alternative to cosmetic surgery, it is possible to get full lips without injections; just good skin scare and great products.

+The goal of the website is :
+- to understand and apply HTML in the correct way
+- to apply CSS and make the website responsive
+- to create a landing page, a responsive navigation bar and a contact form

 <h2>Features</h2>

 <h3>Navigation bar</h3>